gitlabhq/gitlabhq/doc/development/testing_guide/frontend_testing.md

 ## Gotchas

-### Errors due to use of unsupported JavaScript features

-Similar errors will be thrown if you're using JavaScript features not yet supported by the PhantomJS test runner which is used for both Karma and RSpec tests.
-We polyfill some JavaScript objects for older browsers, but some features are still unavailable:

-- Array.from
-- Array.first
-- Async functions
-- Generators
-- Array destructuring
-- For..Of
-- Symbol/Symbol.iterator
-- Spread

-Until these are polyfilled appropriately, they should not be used.
-Please update this list with additional unsupported features.

 ### RSpec errors due to JavaScript

 By default RSpec unit tests will not run JavaScript in the headless browser